2001 Motorola 220: Race

 Gidley was briefly knocked unconscious by the impact, but he awoke by the time safety officials came to his aid and he communicated with his team over the radio.
 Safety workers spent ten minutes extricating Gidley from his wrecked car.
 He was transported via ambulance to the HSHS St. Nicholas Hospital in Sheboygan, Wisconsin, for precautionary x-rays to his neck and had a CT scan.
 Jourdain, Fittipaldi, and Bräck entered the pit lane to make stops for fuel during the caution.
 Castroneves chose not to make a pit stop, and he led the field at the lap-29 restart, followed by Carpentier and de Ferran.
 Carpentier lost second to de Ferran at turn twelve and he then dropped to fifth after da Matta and Moreno passed him.
 Franchitti had lost radio communication with his team, and smoke bellowed from the rear of his car due to an engine failed leaving the second corner on lap 32.
 He pulled off the track at the next turn to retire.
 Castroneves and his teammate de Ferran, along with all drivers who did not make their pit stops during the caution, entered the pit lane three laps later for fuel stops to enable them to reach the end of the race.

 Fittipaldi became the leader with Andretti taking over second.
 Going into turn five, Andretti drove on the inside lane to try and overtake Fittipaldi.
 He defended his position by cutting down of Andretti, resulting in the two making side-by-side contact.
-Fittipaldi sustained a broken front-left suspension arm and retired at the side of the track forced to retire because of the significant amount of damage to his car.
+Fittipaldi sustained a broken front-left suspension arm and was forced to retire at the side of the track because of the significant amount of damage to his car.
 Andretti had a skewed steering column, but he continued driving.
 The incident, however, delayed Andretti long enough for him to lose the lead to Junqueira on the inside lane cresting a hill.
 Junqueira pulled away from Andretti by setting a series of fastest laps to lead by 2.931 seconds by the start of the 40th lap.
 Zanardi was in third but he could not match the leaders' pace and he lost as much as three seconds to them per lap.
 Fernández was in fourth place and under pressure from his teammate Nakano in fifth.
 On lap 42, Andretti, Zanardi and Nakano made their final pit stops.
 Andretti emerged in third.
 Junqueira entered the pit lane leading Fernández by 20 seconds on the next lap, returning about 100 ft in front of him.